geodesignhub/DesignKPI/README.md

 # Asset Analysis and Financial Models for Geodesignhub

-Using this library you can build and develop financial scenarios for your designs.
-You can set costs of construction, expected income, operating expenses and maintenance to calculate the Net Present Value.
-You can also set additional asset details such as expected visitors, expected workers etc. All of this information can then be aggregated across your study area and summarized to generate a unique spatial, financial analysis.
+Using this plugin you can build and develop financial scenarios for your schemes negotiated in Geodesignhub.

+- Make capital investment decisions and investment / maintenance strategies
+- Develop life-cycle cost analysis and link them to capital allocation decisions
+- Identify risks and returns for your assets
+- Consolidate / repurpose or develop strategies for repair / reuse of existing buildings

 ## Table of Contents